WebDev9000/extra-network-browser/README.md

 For that reason I recommend storing activations for LoRA with many keywords in your Styles.csv, either the one created by Auto's WebUI or manually created.

-Each entry (name, prompt) in the file then becomes a card, just like LoRA, checkpoints, etc. for easy copying of the keywords to the clipboard.
+Each entry (name, prompt) in the file then becomes a card, just like LoRA, checkpoints, etc. for easy use.
+Simply add a .JPEG file matching each name field to the `api/networks/styles` folder for the preview, and the prompt field will be copied to the clipboard on click.

 **The suggested format for styles.csv is:**